NPS subscribers get a new facility: Change nomination online. How to do

 NPS subscribers get a new facility: Change nomination online.
-How to do2 min read .
-Updated: 15 Sep 2020, 02:44 PM IST
+How to do1 min read .
+02:44 PM IST

 - Nomination made under the NPS can modified by a subscriber at any time